-intended use.

-- 2. Execution of software on the system shall be restricted to explicitly authorized or validated software components.

-3. The system shall provide capability to anonymize exported data such that an individual or customer is not identifiable.

-1. The system shall restrict access of removable media to what is necessary for

-4. Ports, protocols, services and addresses available on the system and its network connection shall be restricted to the minimum necessary for intended use and configurable locally by authorized user.

-5. The system shall be capable of enabling and disabling particular protocol stacks, individual ports and services, and contains manageable host-based firewall.

-6. The system shall provide capability to explicitly enable or disable remote access to the system.
+- 1. The system shall restrict access of removable media to what is necessary for intended use. - 2.
+Execution of software on the system shall be restricted to explicitly authorized or validated software components. - 3.
+The system shall provide capability to anonymize exported data such that an individual or customer is not identifiable. - 4.
+Ports, protocols, services and addresses available on the system and its network connection shall be restricted to the minimum necessary for intended use and configurable locally by authorized user. - 5.
+The system shall be capable of enabling and disabling particular protocol stacks, individual ports and services, and contains manageable host-based firewall. - 6.
+The system shall provide capability to explicitly enable or disable remote access to the system.

-- 1083

-- 1084
+- $\begin{array}{c} 1083 \\ 1084 \end{array}$

-- 7. The system shall notify users to change default passwords after initial use.
-8. The system shall be capable of restricting repeated and failed user access attempts.
+- 7. The system shall notify users to change default passwords after initial use. - 8.
+The system shall be capable of restricting repeated and failed user access attempts.